QuTech-Delft/quantuminspire/README.md

 python example_projectq_grover.py
 ```

-A simple example to perform entanglement between two qubits by using the API wrapper directly:
+A simple example to perform entanglement between two qubits by using the
+API wrapper directly instead of the more convenient ProjectQ or Qiskit:

 ``` python
 from getpass import getpass